Putting Together Your Down Payment

 Borrow from your retirement funds.
 Explore the details of your particular plan.
 It is possible to borrow money from a 401(k) plan for a down payment or get a withdrawal from an IRA.
 Make sure you understand about any penalties (if any), the way this may affect on your taxes, and repayment terms.

 Ask for help from members of your family.
 Home buyers sometimes receive help with their down payment assistance from gracious parents and other family members who may be eager to help get them in their first home.
-"Gifts" for down payment from family members can be as little as 3 and one-half percent for FHA loans or 3 percent for conventional loans.
+"Gifts" for down payment from family members can be as little as 3.5% for FHA loans or 3% for conventional loans.
 This can all be "gift money".
-Check with your family members as they may be eager to help you reach the milestone of owning a home.
+Check with your family members as they may be ready to help you reach the milestone of owning a home.

 Learn about housing finance agencies.
 These agencies provide special loan programs for moderate and low income buyers, buyers with an interest in renovating a home within a particular part of the city, and additional groups as defined by the agency.
 With the help of a housing finance agency, you may receive an interest rate that is below market, down payment assistance and other benefits.
 Housing finance agencies can help eligible homebuyers with a reduced interest rate, get you your down payment, and offer other advantages.
 The main purpose of not-for-profit housing finance agencies is to promote the purchase of homes in certain parts of the city.